Akshaykomar890/CircleGuard/README.md

 # CircleGuard

-CircleGuard is a native Android app for the assignment requirement:
+CircleGuard is a native Android app :

 > A group of users creates a tracking group and geofence.
 When a member exits the geofenced region, the other members are notified.